sr99622/libonvif/README.md

 &nbsp;

 ---
-Pre-installed modules require pytorch and other depenencies in order to run.
+Pre-installed modules require pytorch and other dependencies in order to run.
 A virtual environment is recommended.
 These instructions assume that onvif-gui has been installed as directed above.